-Scenario 1: You installed the Umbrella roaming client using a distributed/mass deployment method, such as GPO, Apple Remote Desktop, using a standardized image, etc.
+Scenario 1: You installed the Umbrella roaming client using a distributed or mass deployment method, such as Apple Remote Desktop, using a standardized image.

 In this case, try installing the Umbrella roaming client on a machine locally through the manual installation method.
 If the Umbrella roaming client installs correctly, double-check our mass deployment articles (Using Standardized Images and Using Apple Remote Desktop in OS X) and make sure each step was followed precisely.
 If the Umbrella roaming client did not install, proceed to Scenario 2.

 Scenario 2: You installed the Umbrella roaming client using the manual installation method, performing a single installation.